 Urban Planning, Design and the Arts

-During the day, Justin works as Project Manager with the State DHCD: Division of Neighborhood Revitalization.
-He works predominantly on the Community Development Block Grant (CDBG) Program, where he’s part of a dynamic team helping small-town America put pipes in the ground, fix up community buildings, and help keep folks housed while loving where they live.
-At night, Justin is completing his Masters in City & Regional Planning at Morgan State University and is part of a fantastic team leading the Morgan Association of Planning Students.
-He also serves in the community as a board member of MissionFit, a nonprofit that uses the power of training and exercise to empower Baltimore’s youth to achieve health, belonging, and success.
+Mr. Justin Fair works in the public sector encouraging community development across the State of Maryland.
+He recently earned his Master’s in City and Regional Planning at Morgan State University for his research, “Tiny Houses and the Black Experience in Baltimore."
+In the community, Mr. Fair is a co-founder of Unmatched Athlete, a non-profit that encourages LGBTQ+ youth across Maryland to participate in sports and fitness; and, he is a board member with MissionFit, a nonprofit that uses the power of training and exercise to empower Baltimore’s youth to achieve health, belonging and success.
 Justin is passionate and excited to combine his interests in community development, wellness and self-empowerment.

 Ask Justin about all-things public art and urban design; he'll nerd out with you.
 Prior to his community planning work in Baltimore and his community development across rural communities across Maryland, he worked with the Hyattsville Community Development Corporation.
 With the HCDC, he led economic and arts programs where he managed a portfolio of light-development projects, business consultations, public art commissions, databases, and engaged daily with the community, including the Annual Downtown Hyattsville Arts (and Ales!)
 Festival.
 Prior to his work in Hyattsville, he received his Bachelors of Arts in Theatre and in Studio Art from University of Maryland-College Park.
 With a background getting his hands dirty, it's no wonder that he paints and draws in his free time at night, and has been known to dabble in movement-focused performance art.